European Handball Regulations

 VI.
 The goalkeeper may participate in the normal play of their teammates.
 As he/she is then considered as normal field player, he/she is typically substituted for a regular field player if his/her team uses this scheme to outnumber the defending players.
 As this player becomes the designated goalkeeper on the court, they must wear some vest or bib to identify themselves as such.

 VII.
-If the goalkeeper deflects the ball over the outer goal line, his/her team stays in possession of the ball in contrast to other sports like soccer.
-The goalkeeper resumes the play with a throw from within the zone ("goalkeeper throw").
-Passing to your own goalkeeper results in a turnover.
+If the goalkeeper deflects the ball over the outer goal line, his/her team stays in possession of the ball.
+The goalkeeper resumes the play with a throw from within the crease ("goalkeeper throw").
+Passing to your own goalkeeper results in a turnover if they are in the goal crease.
 Throwing the ball against the head of the goalkeeper when he is not moving is to be punished by disqualification ("red card").

 IX.
 A player who is in possession of the ball may stand stationary for only three seconds and may only take three steps.
 They must then either shoot or pass the ball.
 At any time taking more than three steps is considered travelling and results in a turnover (given to the closest player of the opposing team, in which the team that just lost the ball must stand at least two meters from the player of possession).